 Christy Weir, Vice Chair

-The Committee meets monthly on the first Tuesday of each month at 2pm in the Community Meeting Room at City Hall.
+The Committee meets monthly, usually on the first Tuesday of each month at 2pm in the Community Meeting Room at City Hall.
 These meetings are an opportunity to review our progress and hear from our community partners.
-You can find 2016-17 meeting information and agendas by clicking here.
+You can find 2016-17 meeting information and a link to agendas by clicking .
 Meeting information and agendas from prior meetings are available here.

 The five-year economic development strategic plan is our blueprint for success.
 In the post-redevelopment landscape, it is critical that we explore innovative economic development strategies; this document seeks to do just that.
 It is a “living” plan that will be used as a tool to evaluate progress over the five year period.